-Lavender macaroons were unfamiliar territory for me because I didn’t experiment much with floral notes, but when I discovered how absolutely amazing they are with honey buttercream, I’ve been obsessed with these lavender macaroons ever since!
+Lavender macarons were unfamiliar territory for me because I didn’t experiment much with floral notes, but when I discovered how absolutely amazing they are with honey buttercream, I’ve been obsessed with these lavender macarons ever since!
 They’re gorgeous when decorated, too!
 Table toppers for brunch, anyone?

 The buttercream is something you could easily pair with other recipes, too.
 It’s made with butter, sugar, and some honey.
 I love the addition of honey in this recipe because it adds a hint of flavor and color that you wouldn’t get with just powdered sugar.

 (You may also like: Lavender White Chocolate Bark)Print